How to check for Spy Cameras in your hotel room

 First place to check is the bathroom, the last thing you want is someone viewing or recording your intimate moments.
 If you carefully remove the mirror you should be able to detect a tampered mirror or indeed a device hidden behind.

-There are also compact camera and bug finders from £25 available to assist you in detecting spy cameras and spy bugs .
+There are some great compact camera and bug finders from £25 available to assist you in detecting spy cameras and spy bugs .
+They don't need to break the bank.

 What should you do if you find a hidden camera?